Abhinaykaitha/webappsfinalproject/README.md

 #Overview
 #Dristi Marasini
 Our app consists of four resources customer, products ,order and orderline.
 I worked on resource called product.
 We can create, delete, update and see the details of products.
+#Abhinay Kaitah
+Our app consists of four resources customer, products ,order and orderline.
+I worked on resource called customers.
+We can create, delete, update and see the details of customers.

 #Team
 Group Members: